MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 ### Co-managed workloads report (Organizational)

 The **Co-Manage Workloads** report provides a report of devices that are currently co-managed.
-For each device, the report shows the management authority for the Compliance, Resource Access, Device Configuration, Windows Update for Business, Endpoint Protection, Modern Apps, and Office Apps workloads.
+For each device, the report shows the management authority for the Compliance, Resource Access, Device Configuration, Windows Update client policies, Endpoint Protection, Modern Apps, and Office Apps workloads.
 The report also aggregates all device workloads to show a summary of total workload management.
 Co-management enables you to concurrently manage Windows 10 and later devices by using both Configuration Manager and Microsoft Intune.

 To see a generated report of device state, you can use the following steps: